Evidlo/passhole/MANUAL.rst

 Multiple Databases
 ==================

-Multiple databases may be specified in the config.
+All commands support multiple databases.
 Prefix group or entry paths with **@[Name]/**, where *[Name]* is the database name given in the config.
 A path with no prefix is assumed to be the default database.

 .. code:: bash